Rogers man held without bond in child's death

 BENTONVILLE -- A 2-year-old boy had several bruises on his face, arms, legs and torso, but a blunt force trauma to the child's stomach caused his death, according to court documents released Thursday.

 Gustavo Enrique Peraza, 29, of Rogers was arrested Tuesday in connection with capital murder and battery in connection with the boy's death.
-Prosecutors have not filed any formal charges against Peraza.
+Prosecutors haven't filed any formal charges against Peraza.

-Benton County Circuit Judge Robin Green found Thursday at a hearing there is probable cause to detain Peraza on the charges.
+Benton County Circuit Judge Robin Green found Thursday at a hearing there's probable cause to detain Peraza on the charges.
 She ordered him to be held without bond in the Benton County Jail.

 Peraza is the boyfriend of Breyana Sawyer, the child's mother, according to the affidavit.

-Sawyer told police that Peraza would routinely take her son to parks until she got off work, according to the affidavit.
-She reported Peraza typically told her when bad things happened to her son because he routinely got bruised and Peraza did not want to be accused of hurting him, according to the affidavit.
+Sawyer told police Peraza would routinely take her son to parks until she got off work, according to the affidavit.
+She reported Peraza typically told her when bad things happened to her son because he routinely got bruised and Peraza didn't want to be accused of hurting him, according to the affidavit.

 Police interviewed Sawyer's parents, Fred and Brenda Kyte, who reported seeing numerous suspicious bruises and other injuries on their grandson.
 They said the injuries always coincided with him being left in Peraza's care, according to the affidavit.